Angélica Negrón

-Angélica Negrón (1981–present) is a Puerto-Rican composer and multi-instrumentalist recognized for composing music for accordions, robotic instruments, toys, and electronics as well as for chamber ensembles, orchestras, choirs, and films.
-Angélica is a founding member of the electronic indie band Balún where she sings and plays the accordion.
-She is currently based in Brooklyn, New York where she is a teaching artist for New York Philharmonic's Very Young Composers program and Lincoln Center Education.
+Angélica Negrón (born 1981) is a Puerto-Rican composer and multi-instrumentalist recognized for composing music for accordions, robotic instruments, toys, and electronics, as well as for chamber ensembles, orchestras, choirs, and films.
+Negrón is a founding member of the electronic indie band Balún, where she sings and plays the accordion.
+She is based in Brooklyn, New York, where she is a teaching artist for New York Philharmonic's Very Young Composers program and Lincoln Center Education.

 She grew up in San Juan where she received her early education in piano and violin at the Conservatory of Music of Puerto Rico.
 Caribbean influences can be heard in her work, most notably in Balún, the indie dream-pop band she founded.

-Angélica is currently an artist in residence at National Sawdust working on a lip sync opera titled Chimera for drag queen performers and chamber ensemble exploring the ideas of fantasy and illusion as well as the intricacies of identity.
+Negrón is an artist in residence at National Sawdust working on a lip sync opera, Chimera, for drag queen performers and chamber ensemble exploring the ideas of fantasy and illusion as well as the intricacies of identity.

 Life

 Angélica Negrón is a Puerto Rican native, born in San Juan, who lives in Brooklyn, New York.
-As a child, Negrón studied piano and violin at the Conservatory of Music of Puerto Rico.
-She earned her master's degree at New York University and is working on her doctoral degree in music composition at City University of New York as of 2016.
+As a child, she studied piano and violin at the Conservatory of Music of Puerto Rico.
+She earned her master's degree at New York University and is working on her doctoral degree in music composition at the Graduate Center of the City University of New York as of 2016.
 She educates at New York Philharmonic's Very Young Composers Program, Lincoln Center Education, The Little Orchestra Society, and co-founded the Spanish immersion music program for young children.
-Negrón was selected for a Van Lier Fellowship Program in 2014-2015 and a New York Foundation for the Arts Artist Fellowship in 2016.
+Negrón was selected for a Van Lier Fellowship Program in 2014–15 and a New York Foundation for the Arts Artist Fellowship in 2016.

-Negrón composed pieces for various art forms and entertainment including Memories of a Penitent Heart and Los Condenados.
+Negrón has written pieces for various art forms and entertainment, including Memories of a Penitent Heart and Los Condenados.
 She has been featured in concerts and music festivals including the “Ecstatic Music Festival 2012," MATA Festival 2011, and Bang on a Can Summer Festival 2011.
 Her collection of instruments began with a Strawberry Shortcake music box, and has expanded with the addition of bells, trumpet, voice box, and whistles.
 She performs with Balún, an electro-acoustic pop band, and her chamber ensemble, Arturo en el barco.
 Negrón's music is published by Good Child Music.

 Education

-Angélica received an early education in piano and violin at the Conservatory of Music of Puerto Rico where she later studied composition under the guidance of composer Alfonso Fuentes.
-She holds a master's degree in music composition from New York University where she studied with Pedro da Silva.
-She pursued doctoral studies at The Graduate Center (CUNY), where she studied composition with Tania León.
+Negrón received an early education in piano and violin at the Conservatory of Music of Puerto Rico, where she later studied composition with Alfonso Fuentes.
+She holds a master's degree in music composition from New York University, where she studied with Pedro da Silva.
+She pursued doctoral studies at the CUNY Graduate Center, where she studied composition with Tania León.
 Her dissertation focused on the work of Meredith Monk.
-Also active as an educator, Angélica is currently a teaching artist for New York Philharmonic's Very Young Composers program and Lincoln Center Education.
-Additionally, she co-founded the Spanish immersion music program for young children Acopladitos with Noraliz Ruiz.
+Also active as an educator, Negrón is a teaching artist for New York Philharmonic's Very Young Composers program and Lincoln Center Education and co-founded the Spanish immersion music program for young children Acopladitos with Noraliz Ruiz.